< return to ' CURRENT INSTALLATIONS' <

 ANGELA WRIGHT

-begun as a public-site installation for the London Festival of Architecture 2008 (LFA Power House).
+begun as a public-site installation for the London Festival of Architecture 2008.

 site plus cable-hung 'blinds' of PVC-polyester with "Grafisoft" adhesive-vinyl drawings